 Why do we travel to distant lands when we haven’t even explored our own?

 My challenge for you in the coming weeks is to research your own “backyard” and make an effort to try/see something new on your days off.
-Maybe it’s a hiking path.
+Maybe it’s a hiking path in the Rocky Mountains.
 Maybe it’s a new museum.
-Maybe it’s just some breweries in Calgary.
+Maybe it’s something super touristy like Vancouver’s Capilano Bridge.
 Maybe it’s a gorgeous waterfall or a peaceful lake.
 Anything at all.
 Just explore.
 Ask friends or use Google.
 Check out a local travel guide at the library or at a nearby bookstore.
 Find a blog that talks about things to do in your area.
 Search Instagram.

 Trying new things is what changed my life.

 I want you to try something new.
 Something in your own backyard.
 Then report back.

 Let me know in the comments what you experience.
 I’d love to hear about it.
 Whether you’re from Nebraska, Mexico, Australia, or Thailand, I’d love to know what you discover!